On the Advice Complexity of Online Unit Clustering: Lower bounds

-\textbf{Remark} Note that using Mikkelsen's technique described in \cite{Mik} on lower bounds presented by Epstein and van Stee in \cite{ES} and by Dumitrescu and T\'oth in \cite{DT} one can prove that an algorithm with $o(n)$ bits of advice for unit clustering in $\mathbb{R}^2$ must be at least 1.38-competitive, and an algorithm with $o(n)$ bits of advice for unit clustering in $\mathbb{R}^d$ must be $\Omega(d)$-competitive.
+\textbf{Remark} Note that using Mikkelsen's technique described in \cite{Mik} on lower bounds presented by Epstein and van Stee in \cite{ES} and by Dumitrescu and T\'oth in \cite{DT}, one can prove that an algorithm with $o(n)$ bits of advice for unit clustering in $\mathbb{R}^2$ must be at least 11/6-competitive, and an algorithm with $o(n)$ bits of advice for unit clustering in $\mathbb{R}^d$ must be $\Omega(d)$-competitive.

-\begin{theorem} There is no algorithm for online unit clustering in $\mathbb{Z}^d$ which serves optimally all of request sequences with length at least $n$ reading less than $\frac{d}{1+3d}\cdot n$ bits of advice. \end{theorem}
+\begin{theorem} There is no algorithm for online unit clustering in $\mathbb{Z}^d$ that serves all request sequences of length $n\ge n_0$ for some $n_0$ optimally reading at most $\frac{d}{1+2d}\cdot n$ bits of advice. \end{theorem}

 \begin{proof} Set $m>0$ integer.
-At first consider case $d=1$.
-It is easy to see that any algorithm needs different advice words for input sequences $I_0=5, 6$ and $I_1=5, 6, 4, 7$ because its behavior on the second request point must be different.
+First of all, consider case $d=1$.
+It is easy to see that any algorithm needs different advice words for input sequences $I_0=(5, 6)$ and $I_1=(5, 6, 4, 7)$, because its behavior on the second request point must be different.